akarlinsky/world_mortality/README.md

 ### Russia (monthly)

-For 2015--2020 we use monthly data by date of death, as obtained by us via an information request to [Rosstat](https://rosstat.gov.ru).
+For 2015--2021 we use monthly data by date of death, as obtained by us via an information request to [Rosstat](https://rosstat.gov.ru).
 The raw data contain a small fraction of deaths each year with an unknown month of date.
 We redistributed those deaths into individual months, proportionally to the deaths with the known month of death, so that the yearly sum equals the yearly sum reported by Rosstat.
 We provide the numbers with one decimal digit, to emphasize our procedure.
 We thank [Alexey Raksha](https://www.facebook.com/100001739601178) for the help with obtaining these data.

-Starting with 2021, there are no data by date of death yet available, we we are using monthly data by death of registration.
+Starting with 2022, there are no data by date of death yet available, we we are using monthly data by death of registration.
 It can be found here https://www.fedstat.ru/indicator/33556.
 The latest month is published on https://rosstat.gov.ru first and it takes several weeks for the data to appear on https://www.fedstat.ru.

-Starting from mid-2021, when announcing the registered number of deaths in another month, Russian authorities began announcing approximate preliminary number for the most recent month, as an increase/decrease in percentage.
-We compute the corresponding number of deaths and report it with one decimal digit, to show that it was computed by us and not directly reported.
-Example for October 2021: https://tass.ru/obschestvo/12802275.

 ### Saint Kitts and Nevis (monthly)
 2016 onward: Department of Statistics Vital Statistics: https://www.stats.gov.kn/topics/demographic-social-statistics/births-and-deaths/